BrianDelalex/PaintWar/README.md

 `./PaintWar-server.bin $PORT`

+Where arguments:
-Where $PORT is the port which will be open for communication.
+  * $PORT: is the port which will be open for our server.
 (Defaulting to *53000* if empty).

 Then run where you want some client and configure also the networking.